Financial literacy

 Get paid by ACH bank transfer

-You can receive payment directly into your bank account when using Melio to get paid by your business customers.
-Instead of dealing with cash or paper checks–and potentially facing fraud–you get peace of mind knowing the payment will go where it needs to.
+When using Melio to receive business payments, you can get paid directly into your bank account.
+Instead of dealing with old-fashioned cash or paper checks (which have the highest risk of fraud), you get peace of mind knowing the payment will go where it needs to.
 You can also track every invoice from the minute it’s generated.

 Have a credit policy

 A credit policy is a document that sets payment terms for customers.
-In industries where a lot of the payment is done in different stages, like construction for example, a credit policy can be as important as insurance.
+In industries where payment is made in several stages (ie. construction), a credit policy can be as important as insurance.

 It’s wise to create incentives for early payments, limit the amount and time for payments on specific accounts, and create a procedure for dealing with delayed payments.